LorenzoProSky/ascii_art_app/README.md

 Make sure you have Flutter and Dart installed on your machine before running the app.

+Alternatively, you can download the APK file from the [apk-releases](/build/app/outputs/flutter-apk/app-release.apk) and install it on your Android device.

 ## Possible Additions

 - *Color formatting option*: allow users to convert images into colored ASCII art.